0xPolygon/polygon-docs/docs/cdk/agglayer/unified-bridge-api.md

 ### `lxly.js` client library

-The [LxLy SDK](https://www.npmjs.com/package/@maticnetwork/lxlyjs) is a JavaScript library that contains all prebuilt functions required for interacting with the bridge contracts.
+The [LxLy SDK](https://www.npmjs.com/package/@maticnetwork/lxlyjs) is a JavaScript library that provides pre-built functions required for interacting with the bridge contracts on Polygon network.

-Initialize the library with the bridge contract address, RPC URL, and network id to access type conversion, formatting, error handling, and other processes to make it easy for a developer to invoke bridge, claim, and many other functions required for bridging.
+To initialize the SDK, you'll need the bridge contract address, RPC, and network ID.
+The library provides methods to perform most operations, such as type conversion, formatting, and error handling, making it easy for developers to invoke bridge, claim, and other functions.
+The LxLy SDK is compatible with any LxLy-enabled chain, requiring no additional modifications.

 The SDK can be used for any compatible chain with no additional changes.

 #### Common use cases

+Cross-chain token bridging and message passing from:

-- L1 to L2 (Ethereum to CDK L2 chain).
+- L1 to L2 (e.g. Ethereum to CDK L2 chain).
-- L2 to L2 (zkEVM to CDK L2 chain).
+- L2 to L2 (e.g. zkEVM to CDK L2 chain).
-- L2 to L1 (CDK L2 chain to Ethereum).
+- L2 to L1 (e.g. CDK L2 chain to Ethereum).

 ### Unified Bridge API

-The backend service as [explained previously](#unified-bridge-api).
+The backend service, [as discussed earlier](#bridge-api-architecture), indexes data from different chains and powers the Portal UI.

 The repository to spin up this service is not yet open source and is currently managed by the Polygon Labs team.
 The code is expected to be open source soon, at which time all participants will manage their own deployments.